stuti24m/Heroku-Demo/README.md

 # Heroku-Demo

-This repo contains a simple trial for deployment on Heroku which is basically a salary prediction model.
+This repo contains a simple trial for deployment on Heroku which is basically a salary prediction model using linear regression.

 # 🤓 Link to the webapp --